Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 High renewal pricing

 The best WordPress hosting overall is the WP Engine.
 It offers an elite TTFB performance of 356ms, the fastest among all the hosts we have tested.
-Their uptime also stands out with 100% uptime as of data collected till Feb 28, 2025.
-The most impressive part of WP Engine is its load handling capacity, with just 19ms response time, again outperforming every other host we’ve tested.
-In total, WP Engine surpassed all other 15+ WordPress hosting providers in all the performance metrics.
+Their uptime also stands out, with 100% uptime as of the data collected as of March 31, 2025.
+The most impressive part of WP Engine is its load handling capacity.
+It handled our load test with a response time of just 19ms, outperforming all other hosts we’ve tested.
+In total, WP Engine surpassed all 17 other WordPress hosting providers in every performance metric.

 Performance Metrics (Jan – Feb 2025):